 Although this is a very strong indicator of a problem, it can be hard to be 100% certain unless you have access to a Google Account Manager or work with a Certified Partner like OKO.
 As there are no warning emails or messages in account, the only other way to be certain is to witness the behaviour for yourself which is not possible without clicking an ad (clicking own ads being something that is against policy).
 Some older guides suggest installing the Google Publisher Toolbar so that you can safely click the ads to diagnose the issue.
 Unfortunately, since the Google Publisher Toolbar was retired this is no longer an option and the Google Publisher Console doesn’t have quite the same functionality.

-The visit site behaviour / two-click penalty would seem to be applied differently in different cases.
+The click confirmation / two-click penalty would seem to be applied differently in different cases.
 Sometimes affecting all inventory and sometimes just particular combinations of device type and ad unit.
 This makes it even more difficult to be certain if you are affected.

 Why does the Visit Site button appear?